-In my opinion, this is the ultimate blondie recipe!
-This recipe creates decadent, brown butter blondies are filled with sweet white chocolate and your favorite raspberry jam.
-This is a very easy recipe to make and our white chocolate raspberry blondie recipe makes the perfect dessert to bring to your next BBQ or play date.
+This is a very easy recipe to make - there is no fresh fruit required and using the jam creates a blondie with a chewy texture with no soggy raspberries.
+Our white chocolate raspberry blondie recipe is guaranteed to be a crown pleaser at your next BBQ or play date.
 These blondies are the perfect treat for an afternoon snack or special sweet treat for your kiddo's lunchbox!

 I am a huge fan of blondies and they are truly one of my favorite things to make.
 I love a recipe that can be made in one bowl with simple ingredients.
-If you love blondies as much as I do, be sure to check out our Milk Chocolate Chip Blondies too!
+If you love blondies as much as I do, be sure to check out our Milk Chocolate Chip Blondies made with brown butter too!

 Jump to:

-- unsalted butter - browned and cooled (see instructions for browning butter below)
+- browned butter - browned and cooled (see instructions for browning butter below)

 - light brown sugar - produces a chewy, caramel flavored blondie